Vladimir-csp/uwsm/README.md

     bindsym --to-code $mod+t exec $scoper foot
     bindsym --to-code $mod+r exec $scoper rofi -show drun

-## Full systemd service operation
+## Operation

 ### Short story:

 Start with `wayland-session ${wm} start` (it will hold while wayland session is running).

-`${wm}` argument is either a WM executable, or full literal command line with arguments, or one of special strings:
+`${wm}` argument is either a WM executable, or full literal command line with arguments, or one of special values:

 - `select`: Invokes a menu to select WM from desktop entries for wayland-sessions.
 Selection is saved, previous selection is highlighted.
 - `default`: Runs previously selected WM, if selection was made, otherwise invokes a menu.